-Each input channel has one or more input signal LEDs, Clip LED, and two vertical volume unit (VU) meters, labeled "IN" and "OUT".
+Each input channel has signal indicators and two vertical volume unit (VU) meters, labeled "IN" and "OUT".

-The green input signal LEDs automatically illuminate when a signal is being received.
+The green input signal LED(s) automatically illuminates when a signal is being received.

 The red Clip LED automatically illuminates when the signal is clipping (i.e., exceeding a predefined threshold).
 Clipping can result in distortion and, for output signals, can even damage speakers.
 Note that the specific level and duration that a signal must reach in order to trigger the input signal LED can be configured via the Signal Present settings.

 The "IN" VU meter indicates the strength of the channel's input signal (after gain adjustments), while the "OUT" VU meter indicates the strength of the channel's output signal.
-The VU meter not only illuminates green, yellow, or red (depending on the signal level), but also has a scale ranging from -60 dB to 0 dB to indicate the actual signal level.
+The VU meter not only illuminates green, yellow, or red (depending on the signal level), but also has a scale ranging from -60 to 0 dB to indicate the actual signal level.